4 Appliances That Need Care Before Winter Hits

 While it is lovely to have a fireplace, there are somethings that you just cannot overlook while using them.
 To ensure that your fireplace is safe for use, do the following –

 - Make sure that the damper opens and closes without hiccups.

 - Arrange a professional sweep to clear out any soot or particulate material that would have accumulated in the chimney.

 - Inspect the mortar around the bricks in the fireplace and chimney.
 There should not be any cracks or breaks in the bricks.

 If you have a gas fireplace, look out for peeling wallpaper and eroding mortar.
 Ideally, get it inspected by a professional.

-First time homeowners may need to do extensive research about making your home safe for winter.
+First-time homeowners may need to do extensive research about appliances that need care before winter hits.
 Apart from the appliance maintenance checklist we provided above, there are some general safety and wellness practices that you must follow.
 This would include things like keeping an emergency contact list ready, stocking up on food, check your car to see if it’s winter-safe and finally formulating a fire escape plan.